ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/server-permissions.markdown

-﻿# Manage Your Server : Server Permissions
+# Manage Your Server: Server Permissions

 As described in [Configuration : Authentication & Authorization](../../server/configuration/authentication-and-authorization), you can use two different authentication methods in RavenDB.
 In both methods, each user is associated with a permission type: